fotock/ios-ionicons-font/README.md

 ![](sample-c.png)

 ## Getting Started
+#### Step A:
-* Step A. Copy ionicons.ttf, IonIconsKit.h, IonIconsKit.m into your project.
+Copy ionicons.ttf, IonIconsKit.h, IonIconsKit.m into your project.
+#### Step B:
-* Step B. Info.plist Settings.
+Info.plist Settings.
 Add "Fonts provided by application" item by clicking on the "+" icon, then set "Item 0" with value "ionicons.ttf".
 ![Info.plist changes](plist-settings.png)

 ## Sample Code

 #### Use ionicons with UILabel:

 ```objective-c
 #import "IonIconsKit.h"